Presentation of Data

 Frequency Distribution

-- The midpoint is the middle number of each class.
+<ul><li> The <strong> midpoint </strong> is the middle number of each class.
 It is obtained by adding the upper and lower limits together and then dividing by two.
-The midpoint is used to estimate the average or mean for grouped data.
+The midpoint is used to estimate the average or mean for grouped data. </li> <li> The <strong> relative frequency</strong> displays the proportion of data that falls into each category.
+It can be represented in decimal format or in percentages.</li></ul>

 Formula: